SigmazGFX/RotaryLockSD3/README.md

  |[ioPIN19HL=1] analog A5     1 = HIGH / 0 = LOW|

 You may change the default state of any or all of the pins, the settings presented here are just an example.
-A recommended best practice would be to set any unused pins low.
+NOTE: A recommended best practice would be to set any unused pins low.